iszczesniak/cpp/memory/index.md

 * creates the function parameters on the stack,

-* allocates memory for the return value on the stack.
+* allocates memory for the return value.

 Small data may be passed or returned in processor registers.
-For instance, if a function returns an integer, the return value can be returned in a register, e.g., EAX for x86, Linux, and GCC.
+For instance, a function can take an argument or return as a result an integer in a register, e.g., EAX for x86, Linux, and GCC.

 Legacy call conventions required the memory for the return value be the last data on the stack before a function was called, so that it